 Just how stressed out are you?

 Everyone experiences a little stress in their day-to-day life.
 Having anxiety in your life is considered just a part of modern life.
 But sometimes that stress and anxiety overwhelm people.
 The things that get called trauma come in all shapes and sizes.
 Many times these traumas resolve in a short period of time.
-Traumas that don’t resolve, that hang on for long periods of time and interrupt your daily life, can turn into a serious mental illness such as an anxiety disorder a stress related disorder or even Posttraumatic Stress Disorder.
+Traumas that don’t resolve, that hang on for long periods of time and interrupt your daily life, can turn into a serious mental illness such as an anxiety disorder a stress-related disorder, or even Posttraumatic Stress Disorder.

-If you’re struggling with difficulties, anxieties, stress or even some traumatic events it is helpful to know just what kind of problem you’re dealing with.
+If you’re struggling with difficulties, anxieties, stress, or even some traumatic events it is helpful to know just what kind of problem you’re dealing with.
 Some things will sort themselves out on their own.
 Other times anxiety, stress, and trauma need professional help.
 Here are some of the problems that you might be experiencing and some thoughts about how to tell the different problems apart.

-Stress is that reaction the body has to challenges from the environment.
+Stress is the reaction the body has to challenges from the environment.
 Stress can be small and repeated or large and dramatic.
 Even good things can be stressful.
 That first day on a new job can be full of stress even when you really want that job.
 Many people get sick the first week on a new job.
 Weddings or the birth of a baby can be stressful also, even when these have been something you have looked forward to.

 Most of the time people have stress and it goes away.
-But over time people can accumulate a great deal of stress, and this can result in physical, emotional and mental illnesses.
+But over time people can accumulate a great deal of stress, and this can result in physical, emotional, and mental illnesses.
 One very important life skill is learning how to manage and reduce stress.
 Take a look at the other posts on counselorssoapbox.com about stress and stress management.

 Animals get stressed and so do people.